pkg-tool/vibro/docs/src/development/windows.md

 ]
 ```

-Or, you can create a new `.cargo/config.toml` in the same folder as the Zed repo (see below).
+Or, you can create a new `.cargo/config.toml` in the same folder as the Vector repo (see below).
 This is particularly useful if you are doing CI builds since you don't have to edit the original `.cargo/config.toml`.

 ```
 upper_dir
 ├── .cargo          // <-- Make this folder
 │   └── config.toml // <-- Make this file
-└── zed
+└── vector
     ├── .cargo
     │   └── config.toml
     └── crates